 Easy Ways to Boost Your Vitamin D Levels

-- Spend time outdoors: Aim for 10-30 minutes of sunlight exposure a few times a week, depending on your skin type.
+- Spend time outdoors: Aim for 10-30 minutes of sunlight exposure a few times a week.

 - Eat vitamin D-rich foods: Include fatty fish (like salmon and mackerel), egg yolks, and fortified foods in your diet.